terralang/terra/docs/api.md

   * `"flag"`: A string specifying a single fast-math flag enables just that one flag.
 All other flags are disabled.
   * `{"flag1", "flag2"}`: A list of strings specifying zero or more fast-math flags enable all of the listed flags.
 All other flags are disabled.

 The list of valid LLVM fast-math flags can be seen [here](https://llvm.org/docs/LangRef.html#fast-math-flags).
-Note that the precise set of available flags may depend on the LLVM version, and it outside of Terra's control.
+Note that the precise set of available flags may depend on the LLVM version, and is outside of Terra's control.

 Examples: